kethan1/HardwareProvider/README.md

 This package finds info about the hardware.

-The github page is https://github.com/kethan1/Hardware-Info.
+The github page is: https://github.com/kethan1/HardwareProvider.

+The pypi page is: https://pypi.org/project/HardwareProvider/